nganlinh4/lyrics-video-maker/README.md

 A React + Remotion application for creating dynamic lyrics videos with multiple audio track support and GPU-accelerated rendering.

+## ⚠️ Usage Restrictions
+**Important:** This application is provided for offline and personal use only.
+Please note the following restrictions:
+- You may freely use this application for offline and personal purposes
+- You must NOT use the default video template/layout for online platforms like YouTube
+- To publish videos online, you MUST:
+  1. Clone this repository
+  2. Create your own unique video layout/animation/styles
+  3. Modify the visual design to be distinctly different from the original template

+These restrictions are in place to prevent template oversaturation and maintain creative diversity.

 ## Features

 - Create lyrics videos with synchronized text